shane-t/covid19-face-shields-mirror/README.md

 | Infill        | 0%                       |
 | Wall count    | 4                        |

+### Cleanliness

+- Do not make shields if you are not practicing isolation - you are risking the lives of patients and healthcare workers
+- Even so, you must act like you are already infected
+- Practice sterile or aseptic technique when handling printed parts or assembling shields
+- Wear gloves and frequently wash hands when handling printed parts.
+Do not touch your face or body while wearing gloves
+- Clean your print bed, ideally with 90% or above isopropyl alcohol
+- Immediately store completed parts in airtight bags
+- Leave printed or completed parts for 3 days without touching them before shipping them

 ### Creating the shield

 Until laser cut versions of the shield plastic are available, you can use transparent cellulose acetate from office suppliers, used in binding or overhead projection transparencies.